Linnea87/artiza-api/README.md

     * Select the Deployment Method (GitHub), select the project repository name from Github, and connect.
 Next in the Manual deploy section, choose the Master Branch, then click Deploy Branch.

 * Once complete, click "Open App" to view

+### Cloning and Forking

+If you want to clone or fork this project, you can do it from my [GitHub repository](https://github.com/Linnea87/artiza-api))

+Setting up a virtual environment is recommended first.

+Cloning the project means you are creating a local copy of the project on your own machine.

+**This enables** you to make changes without affecting the original repository.

+**Forking** it means you are creating a copy of the project on your own GitHub account,

+which gives you the ability to propose changes to the original project,

+or just developing your own modified version of it.

+Then you will need to reinstall the dependencies in the requirements.txt file using this command:

+* ``pip install -r requirements.txt``

+You will also need to set up your own environment variables

 ## Technologies Used